CtrlK

 Completeness

 Clearly answers both 'what' (GitHub operations via gh CLI: issues, PRs, CI runs, code review, API queries) and 'when' with explicit numbered trigger scenarios.
-Additionally includes a 'NOT for' section that clarifies boundaries, which is excellent for disambiguation.
+Also includes a 'NOT for' section that further clarifies boundaries.

 3 / 3